 New York City seeks to stop defending former Mayor Eric Adams in sex assault suit

-NBC News Clone summarizes the latest on: New York City Seeks Stop Defending Former Mayor Eric Adams Sex Assault Rcna263937 - Politics and Government | NBC News Clone.
-This article is rewritten and presented in a simplified tone for a better reader experience.
+Catch up with NBC News Clone on today's hot topic: New York City Seeks Stop Defending Former Mayor Eric Adams Sex Assault Rcna263937 - Politics and Government | NBC News Clone.
+Our editorial team reformatted this story for clarity and speed.

 In a court filing, an attorney for the city said it has now determined Adams "was not acting within the scope of his City employment" at the time of the alleged 1993 assault.